Basic Type Aliases in Python: Syntax, CI Integration, and Static Analysis Workflows

 Assigning a type directly without the explicit marker causes static analyzers to treat it as a runtime variable.
 This leads to false positives in strict mode and confusing error traces.

 Over-aliasing primitive types Creating aliases for simple primitives adds maintenance overhead without static analysis benefits.
-Reserve aliases for complex unions, generics, or domain-specific contracts.
+Reserve aliases for complex unions, generics, or domain-specific contracts where the semantic distinction matters.

 FAQ